-A Technical Lekgotla was held on 31 January to 1 February 2014 to refine and confirm the municipal strategic objectives and priorities for 2014-2015 IDP based on previous (2012-2013 financial year), mid year performance (2013-2014 financial year) and community priorities.
-The lekgotla was attended by the Senior Management of the municipality, which included the Municipal Manager, General Managers, Senior Managers and Planners from Semb Corp Silulumanzi and Bushbuckridge Water.
+Technical strategic planning sessions were held on 8,19 and 22 December 2014 to refine and confirm the municipal strategic objectives and priorities for 2015-2016 IDP based on previous (2013-2014 & 2014-2015 financial year), mid year performance (2014-2015 financial year) and community priorities.

-On 25 to 26 February 2014, the municipality held the Mayoral Lekgotla to afford the political leadership an opportunity to consider the Technical Lekgotla proposed strategic objectives and priorities for 2014-2015.
-The lekgotla which was attended by Executive, Mayor, Speaker, Chief Whip, MMCs (political office bearers), Chairpersons of Section 79 Oversight Committees, Municipal Manager, General Managers and Senior Managers re-affirmed the existing IDP development priorities as priorities for 2014-2015 financial year.
+On 4 to 6 March 2015, the municipality held the Mayoral Lekgotla to afford the political leadership an opportunity to consider the Technical Lekgotla proposed strategic objectives and priorities for 2015-2016.
+The lekgotla which was attended by Executive, Mayor, Chief Whip, MMCs (political office bearers), Chairpersons of Section 79 Oversight Committees, Municipal Manager, General Managers and Senior Managers re-affirmed the existing IDP development priorities as priorities for 2015-2016 financial year.
 The affirmed priorities are water supply, road infrastructure development and storm water, electricity supply and management, integrated human settlement, good governance and public participation, sanitation/sewerage, community development, rural development, economic development, waste management and greening, financial management and viability, public transport and 2010 legacy and revenue enhancement.